-Colic (see Colic) is excessive crying that occurs in infants ≤ 4 mo of age, that has no identifiable organic cause, and that occurs at least 3 h/day > 3 days/wk for > 3 wk.
+Colic Colic Colic is frequent and extended periods of crying for no discernible reason in an otherwise healthy infant.
+Although the term colic suggests an intestinal origin, etiology is unknown.
+Colic typically... read more is excessive crying that occurs in infants ≤ 4 months of age, that has no identifiable organic cause, and that occurs at least 3 hours/day > 3 days/week for > 3 weeks.

 History of present illness focuses on onset of crying, duration, response to attempts to console, and frequency or uniqueness of episodes.
 Parents should be asked about associated events or conditions, including recent immunizations, trauma (eg, falls), interaction with a sibling, infections, drug use, and relationship of crying with feedings and bowel movements.

 Review of systems focuses on symptoms of causative disorders, including constipation, diarrhea, vomiting, arching of back, explosive stools, and bloody stools (gastrointestinal disorders); fever, cough, wheezing, nasal congestion, and difficulty breathing (respiratory infection); and apparent pain during bathing or changing (trauma).

 Past medical history should note previous episodes of crying and conditions that can potentially predispose to crying (eg, history of heart disease, developmental delay).

 Examination begins with a review of vital signs, particularly for fever and tachypnea.
 Initial observation assesses the infant or child for signs of lethargy or distress and notes how the parents are interacting with the child.